 Information and copies of publications are also available in the office of Dr. Mary Engel, Director of Medical School Placement, St. Thomas 312.
-In addition, the student-supported Health Professions Organization Web site at http://academic.scranton.edu/organization/premed (CREATE ALIAS) provides extensive helpful information for interested students.
+In addition, the student-supported Health Professions Organization Web site at www.scranton.edu/premed provides extensive helpful information for interested students.